pleabargain/EnglishHelpsYourCareer/tense present simple.md

 -   I work in London.
+-   She promotes her marketing services every month on Linked In.
 -   {NAME} works in London.

 -   This program complies with the state regulations.
 -   This project combines a lot of services into one.
 -   I'm nineteen years old.